ouspg/CompSec-return-templates/Lab3Template/README.md

 ### A) Have files been identified already?
 Do we find some malicious files based on these tools?
 Even if there are malicious files, why might they not appear in there?
 What is the bad thing about signature based identification?

-Include the commands you used for analysing the files.

 ```console
 ...